Time elapsed: 1d

 Each of these queries returns nothing, as expected.
 It would be nice though if you could treat this airplane:aeons_plane

-record ID as a pointer to data, to which you update if the record exists, and create if it does not.
+record ID as a pointer to some record ID, which you update if it exists, and create if it does not.

 This is what the UPSERT